Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: Continuum limit: elasticity and plasticity

 where $U_{ij}=(\partial_i u_j + \partial_j u_i)/2$.
 This equation is consistent with the classical Peach-Koehler force \cite{anderson2017}.
 For the case of a 2D triangular lattice or a 3D BCC crystal where it is possible to construct the lattice by retaining only one mode of the lowest order (with $|\Gv_m|=1$, $\Gamma_m=1$), the velocity takes the form

 with M a mobility factor.

 With this formalism, the dynamic of defects may be obtained once $\partial{\eta_m}/\partial{t}$ are known.
 This applies independently to the specific contributions affecting the dynamics of amplitudes.
 See, for instance, an application to binary systems in Sec.~\ref{sec:binary-systems}.
-The equations presented here apply for point dislocations in 2D or straight dislocations in 3D.
-A generalization to curved dislocations in 3D has been recently introduced in Ref.~\cite{Skogvoll2021}.
+The equations presented here apply for point dislocations in two dimensions or straight dislocations in three dimensions.
+A generalization to curved dislocations in three dimensions has been recently introduced in Ref.~\cite{Skogvoll2021}.